Uzy777/freeCodeCamp-Projects/Responsive Web Design/Survey Form/Final Project/README.md

 # Build a Survey Form

+For this project, you will build a survey form to collect data from your users.

 **Objective:**
 Build an app that is functionally similar to [this survey form](https://survey-form.freecodecamp.rocks).
 Do not copy this demo project.